LLM Evaluation — Benchmarks, LLM-as-Judge, RAGAS, Inspect

 Reading material

-- RAGAS — Metrics docs
+- RAGAS — metrics docs — faithfulness, answer relevance, context precision/recall.

 In-depth research material